Tojikan/znz-roll20/README.md

 # Static Sheet Generator #

-A Roll20 Custom Character Sheet built with Static Site Generation with Webpack.
+A Roll20 Custom Character Sheet templated using ReactJS.
+Uses React Static Site Generation with Webpack.

-- Character Sheet HTML is generated from React Components; entry point at `src/sheet.js`
+## Folder Structure ##

+- The main entry file is `index.js`.
+We import our character sheet and all other things here.
+- React Components are located in `src/components`.
+The entry to the sheet is in `src/sheet.js`.
-- Styles are handled through Styled-Components and are built into a single stylesheet using [Linaria](https://github.com/callstack/linaria).
+- Styles are handled through [Styled-Components](https://styled-components.com/) and are built into an external stylesheet using [Linaria](https://github.com/callstack/linaria).
-- Data for defining fields, attributes, stats, etc. are separate from our markup, located in `/src/data`
-- [Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) are used to encapsulate interactions for the Roll20 API.
-In `/src/actors`
+- In order to re-use field names throughout the HTML and our API Scripts/Workers, we define all attributes and stats in `/src/data`.
+Our components and scripts just import these data files to make use of them.
-- API Scripts are located in `/src/scripts`, entered from `src/scripts.js` and are bundled together into a single scripts.out.js file.
+- API Scripts are located in `/src/scripts`, entered from `src/scripts.js` and are bundled together into a single scripts.out.js file with Rollup.
-- Workers are located in `/src/workers/`, entered from `src/workers.js` and are injected into the built-out Character Sheet HTML file.
+- Workers are located in `/src/workers/`, entered from `src/workers.js` and are injected after our Sheet HTML files gets built out.
-- Docs folder for creating a Github Page for an online Player's Guide for your custom system.
+- Why not use Github Pages to host your Player's Guide? `docs` contains the static site for the [player's guide](https://tojikan.github.io/znz-roll20/).
+- This one was a little extra, but we use [Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) to encapsulate interactions for the Roll20 API.
+Basically, let's us call Roll20 API functions just by modifying an object.
+Located in `/src/actors`.

+## Build Results ##

+- `/dist/sheet.html` built from `src/sheet.js`.
+HTML for our character sheets.
+- `/dist/styles.css` built from Styled Components in our React Components.
+- `/dist/scripts.out.js` built from `src/scripts.js`.
+All of our custom API scripts bundled together.

 ## Dependencies ##